Every Homeschool

 2. Sonlight Kindergarten All-Subjects Package

-Cost: ~$700.
+Cost: see publisher pricing page for current, approximately $700 range.
 Parent time: 2.5–3 hours daily (read-aloud heavy).
 Reading: Literature-based; phonics lighter and later.
 Faith: Evangelical Christian.

 Reads like a family education, not a school.
 Your 5-year-old hears The Chronicles of Narnia at bedtime, Thornton Burgess in the afternoon, missionary biographies on Sundays.
 Best for: read-aloud-loving families with kids not strongly phonetically ready.